jsightapi/online-editor-frontend/README.md

 </div>
 </div>

-**JSight Online Editor** – you've never designed API so fast.
+**JSight Online Editor** – the most human-friendly language for designing APIs.

+You've never designed API so fast.
 We really mean it.

+1. OpenAPI is automatically generated.
-1. Write 2-4 times less code.
+2. Write 2-4 times less code.
-2. Design API 2-3 times faster.
+3. Design API 2-3 times faster.
-3. Download beautiful HTML docs :book: or share API specifications in the cloud [:cloud:](https://editor.jsight.io).
+4. Download beautiful HTML docs :book: or share API specifications in the cloud [:cloud:](https://editor.jsight.io).
-4. Do not distract from the API design because of the API description process.
+5. Do not distract from the API design because of the API description process.
-5. Design API together, it is extremely convenient with JSight language.
+6. Design API together, it is extremely convenient with JSight language.
   No more multiple design iterations and edits required.
 All you need is to share the screen between the participants and come up with an API together right in the Editor.
 All this is possible thanks to the compactness and simplicity of the JSight language.